meetpateltech/simpleportfolio/README.md

 JavaScript

 The JavaScript file is used to add interactivity to the website.
 You can edit the JavaScript to add new features or change the behavior of the website.
+(In this repository the Javascript itself includes in HTML file if you want to add more JS function then edit script.js file and include path source in HTML File)

 ## Deployment